 Best Savings Rates at 1.00% This Week, Best Money Market Rate at 1.01% APY

-personal savings rate for Americans increased in the month of February while average savings rates remained unchanged.
+Last month we reported the personal savings rate for Americans increased in the month of February while average savings rates remained unchanged.
 Average savings rates and the best savings account rates this month have also remained unchanged.
 Interest rates in general have been low for just over four years now because the Federal Reserve has kept rates low to foster economic growth and lower the unemployment rate.

 Interest rates will remain low until the Federal Reserve increases their key bench mark interest rate, the fed funds rate.
 The current fed funds rate is in a range of zero percent to one quarter percent.
 The Fed will increase the rate when the unemployment rate falls below 6.5 percent, which the Fed predicts will happen the last quarter of 2015.